jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (b) in addition to the requirements of subsection (3), for the members of a group of CFCs to be non-attributing active CFCs.
 (6) A determination may be made for income years specified in the determination.
 (7) A determination may provide for the extension, limitation, variation, cancellation, or revocation of an earlier determination.
-(8) A determination must be published in a publication chosen by the Commissioner within 30 days of the making of the determination.
+(8) A determination must be published by the Commissioner within 30 days of the making of the determination.

 **Determinations relating to relocation payments**